Performance Analysis of Digital Processing-in-Memory through a Case Study on Convolutional-Neural-Network Acceleration: CNN Inference and Training

 \section{CNN Inference and Training}

 We culminate the benchmark analysis by evaluating full-precision inference and training of convolutional neural networks (CNN).
 The acceleration of such neural networks primarily involves matrix multiplication for fully connected layers and 2D convolution for the convolutional layers, as well as element-wise operations for activation functions (e.g., ReLU).
-We consider a benchmark consisting of the AlexNet~\cite{AlexNet}, GoogLeNet~\cite{GoogLeNet} and ResNet--50~\cite{ResNet} convolutional neural networks with the ImageNet~\cite{Imagenet} dataset.
-We evaluate the digital PIM performance by considering only the required matrix multiplication and 2D convolution operations, thereby providing an upper bound on the digital PIM performance that is also close to the true performance.
-The experimental GPU performance is measured through the PyTorch~\cite{PyTorch} implementations of the CNNs with random input images of size $224 \times 224 \times 3$~\cite{Imagenet}.
+We consider a benchmark consisting of the AlexNet, GoogLeNet and ResNet--50 convolutional neural networks with the ImageNet dataset.
+We evaluate the digital PIM performance by considering only the required matrix multiplication and 2D convolution operations, thereby providing an upper bound on the digital PIM performance that is also close to the true performance since these operations comprise the majority of the overall compute requirements.
+The experimental GPU performance is measured through the PyTorch implementations of the CNNs with random input images of size $224 \times 224 \times 3$.

-In Figure~\ref{fig:results:cnn}, we compare the upper-bound digital PIM performance with the GPU performance on CNN inference.
-We find that the experimental GPU performance is close to the theoretical peak performance across all models due to the moderately-high data reuse ($55-67\%$ L2 hit rate) -- notice that the gap in ResNet and GoogLeNet is more significant than AlexNet since some of their operations are with low reuse (e.g., residual connections, $1\times 1$ convolutions).
-For the same reason, we find that the digital PIM performance is not significantly better than the GPU performance, and digital PIM energy is slightly worse.
-The results for CNN training are provided in the code repository and portray similar trends to Figure~\ref{fig:results:cnn}.
+In Figure~\ref{fig:results:cnn:inference} (Figure~\ref{fig:results:cnn:training}), we compare the upper-bound digital PIM performance with the GPU performance on CNN inference (training) for 32-bit floating-point numbers.
+We find that the experimental GPU performance is close to the theoretical peak performance across all models due to the moderately high data reuse (e.g., $55-67\%$ L2 hit rate on top of additional reuse at the register level) -- notice that the gap in ResNet and GoogLeNet is more significant than AlexNet since some of their operations are with low reuse (e.g., residual connections, $1\times 1$ convolutions).
+For the same reason, we find that the digital memristive PIM performance is not significantly better than the GPU performance, and digital memristive PIM energy is slightly worse.

+The code repository includes a sensitivity analysis that evaluates (1) the impact of GPU choice (A100 rather than A6000), (2) quantization with 16-bit floating-point precision, and (3) the impact of varying the PIM parallelism, demonstrating similar trends throughout.
+Overall, we observe the same trend as Figure~\ref{fig:results:cnn:inference} where the gap between the experimental and theoretical GPU is slim, and thus the digital PIM performance is not significantly better than the experimental GPU.